Training structure

 Admission

-Enrolment is open to students who have obtained an L1 SVSE at the FdS of the University of Montpellier, or from an equivalent L1 obtained at another university (or equivalent higher education: preparatory school, possibly DUT, or even BTS).
+De facto enrollment for students who have obtained a L1 SVSE at the FdS of the University of Montpellier, or since a L1 equivalent obtained at another university (or equivalent higher education: preparatory school, possibly DUT, or even BTS).

-For students from outside our university, the registration procedure is carried out via the Faculty of Science's e-candidat portal.
+For students from outside our university, the registration procedure is carried out via the Faculty of Science's e-candidate portal.

-Acceptance of non-MU candidates is not automatic: it is decided on the basis of applications by a pedagogical committee.
+Acceptance of non-UM candidates is not automatic: it is decided on a case-by-case basis by an educational committee.

-To join the L2 course, it is necessary to have obtained an L1 Life Sciences or equivalent.
+To be eligible for the L2 program, applicants must have obtained an L1 degree in Life Sciences or equivalent.

-Continuation of studies in L3 Microbiology pathway.
-Possibility of changing course with the agreement of the course leaders.
+Continuation of studies in L3 Microbiology program.
+Possibility of changing programs after approval by program directors.

 Professional integration

-After a bachelor's degree, most students go on to a master's degree.
-After a Master's degree, at least half the students go on to do a thesis, or continue their studies in another field.
-Around 10% go directly into employment within a year of completing their Master's degree, and 50% after 3 years, mainly in a field related to their training.
+After completing their bachelor's degree, most students continue their studies with a master's degree.
+After completing a master's degree, at least half of students go on to do a PhD or continue their studies in another program.
+Around 10% find employment directly in the year following their master's degree and 50% within three years, mainly in a field related to their studies.